-SR MINERALS INC. CS POZZOLAN-PERLITE PROJECT, NEVADA, USA
+SR MINERALS INC.

+CS POZZOLAN-PERLITE PROJECT, NEVADA, USA

 The CS Project is located near Tonopah, in Nevada, USA, and contains deposits of both natural pozzolan and perlite in three separate zones - the Main Zone, the Tuff Zone and the Northeast Exploration Area.
-Further details of the market and market developments for these two commodities are set out starting on page 8.

 Much of the period under review has been concerned with mine permitting activities and in particular the finalisation of the combined Mine Plan of Operations and Reclamation Permit Application and an Environmental Assessment (EA) of the project.
-This has required considerable time spent in liaison with the principal regulatory authorities - the Federal Bureau of Land Management ("BLM"), the Nevada Division of Environmental Protection ("NDEP") and Nevada Bureau of Mining Regulation and Reclamation ("BMRR").
+This has required considerable time spent in liaison with the principle regulatory authorities - the Federal Bureau of Land Management ("BLM"), the Nevada Division of Environmental Protection ("NDEP") and Nevada Bureau of Mining Regulation and Reclamation ("BMRR").
 The CS Project is located on federally owned and administered land and the lead agency for permitting is the BLM.